-First Aid® 2023 Content is Live in Rx
+First Aid™?
+2023 Content is Live in Rx

 We know it’s a big deal when the latest edition of First Aid for the USMLE Step 1 hits bookstands.
 You and your classmates want the latest and greatest study tips, and they’re more important than ever as the landscape of medical school continues to change.
-And, as you know, USMLE-Rx is turbocharged First Aid content.
-We are delighted to announce that USMLE-Rx has been updated so that you can correlate your study activities with the 2023 edition of First Aid for the USMLE Step 1.
+And, as you know, USMLE-Rx leverages select First Aid content to help you as you review and assess your knowledge.
+We are delighted to announce that USMLE-Rx has been updated so that you can align your study activities with the 2023 edition of First Aid for the USMLE Step 1.

 What This Means for You